-- Open the plugin's settings by clicking on $Web \to OpenLayers\ plugin \to OpenLayers\ Overview$. - Use the panel to choose a map type you want.
+- Open the plugin's settings by clicking on $Web \rightarrow OpenLayers\ plugin \rightarrow OpenLayers\ Overview$. - Use the panel to choose a map type you want.
 In this example, we'll use the "Hybrid" type map, but you can choose any others if you want.